The Amenta: History

-They returned to Australia and commenced a national tour with the Berzerker, which ran from late January 2009 to late March with a tour of New Zealand.
-The Amenta were scheduled to perform at the Rockout Festival 2009 featuring acts such as Twisted Sister, Girlschool, and Rose Tattoo, however it was postponed and ultimately cancelled.
+They returned to Australia and began a national tour with the Berzerker, which ran from late January 2009 to late March with a tour of New Zealand.
+The Amenta were scheduled to perform at the Rockout Festival 2009 featuring Twisted Sister, Girlschool, and Rose Tattoo, but it was postponed and then cancelled.
 The group embarked on their first North American tour in November–December 2009 with Vader, Decrepit Birth, Warbringer, Augury and Success Will Write Apocalypse Across the Sky.
 They supported Behemoth and Job for a Cowboy for the 2010 Australian tour.

-In 2011, the band released an online EP, V01D which was the band's first recordings with new vocalist Cain Cressall.
-It featured re-recordings of old tracks, remixes, a cover version, and a brand new song.
+In 2011, the band released the online EP V01D, the band's first recording with new vocalist Cain Cressall.
+It featured re-recordings of old tracks, remixes, a cover, and a new song.
 The group embarked on an Australian tour with Ruins in March and April.
-Then in June they opened for Morbid Angel and later embarked on a tour to Europe with Deicide, Belphegor and Hour of Penance.
-In July they toured Western Australia playing material from their three albums.
-On 15 May 2012 the Amenta released a five-track EP, Chokehold.
-In August 2012, the band's website announced that a new full-length album, Flesh Is Heir, was forthcoming.
-The group was due to tour Europe in November and December of that year with Obituary, Macabre and Psycroptic.
+In June, they opened for Morbid Angel and later toured Europe with Deicide, Belphegor, and Hour of Penance.
+In July, they toured Western Australia, playing material from their three albums.
+On 15 May 2012, The Amenta released the five-track EP Chokehold.
+In August 2012, the band's website announced the album Flesh Is Heir.
+The group was due to tour Europe in November and December of that year with Obituary, Macabre, and Psycroptic.

-On 20 October 2013, the Amenta announced that they would cease from performing live, and were going on an indefinite hiatus.
-A seven-year period of inactivity had ended by November 2020, and the band plans to release a new album in early 2021.
+On 20 October 2013, The Amenta announced that they would cease performing live and were going on hiatus.
+A seven-year period of inactivity ended in November 2020, and the band planned to release a new album in early 2021.

-On 19 June 2021, the band broke their hiatus and returned to the stage performing at Hobart's winter festival Dark Mofo.
+On 19 June 2021, the band returned to the stage, performing at Hobart's winter festival Dark Mofo.